 The difference between SM58 and SM86 is the improvement in functionality and durability.
 You can use it to perform on the stage, something which condenser mics are not built for.
 This is possible because it uses a built-in-pop filter and shock mount.

 The microphone has a cardioid polar pattern which you can use for live performances without having to worry about any feedback problems.
 The cardioid pattern is also an ideal pattern to capture vocals and melody instruments.

 The diaphragm size is not big enough that can capture the wide range of frequencies due to which it has a frequency response of 50Hz to 18KHz which is a bit disappointing because it can’t catch wide frequencies.

-Shure SM86 has a signal to noise ratio of 71dB which can easily reduce to unwanted noise easily.
+Shure SM86 has a signal-to-noise ratio of 71dB which can easily reduce unwanted noise easily.
 It has -50 dBV/Pa of sensitivity which will catch all the details of the sound source.

 It has a very high proximity effect.
 When a singer comes close to 6mm the bass is boosted by 6dB to 10dB which is perfect for any singer who wants to produce a warmer sound.

 Shure SM86 is highly durable compared to other microphones because of its dynamic finishing.
 Even if you drop accidentally there won’t be much harm to the microphone.